-And development carried out for the progress of the Indonesian state is called comprehensive development or total development.
+And development carried out for the progress of the Indonesian state is called comprehensive development or total development One of the latest sources of competitive advantage is innovation and creativity (Safrizal, H. B. A. 2023).
 Meanwhile, economic development is the main engine of national development.
 However, economic progress must be followed by strengthening related initiatives that are intertwined with other development sectors.